Live Brent Crude Oil Price Chart

 Shell

 One of the world’s largest integrated oil companies.
 Significant Brent-linked production in the North Sea, Nigeria, and Malaysia.
-Strong LNG portfolio and growing low-carbon business.
-Consistent dividend grower.
+Strong LNG portfolio provides exposure to the gas price spike caused by the Hormuz closure.
+Consistent dividend grower with an active buyback programme.

 BP